idea-lei/Callback/README.md

 + You do not deregister duplicate handlers. (since the target handler can not be determined (FIFO or FILO, or even specific index?))
 Or you do not have any duplicate registered handlers.
 + You do not add / remove handler during execution.

-`EventCallbackSequential` is not thread safe, since guarantee of registration sequence means that there should be no concurrency.
+`EventCallbackSequential` is **not thread safe**, since guarantee of registration sequence means that there should be no concurrency.

 ### MethodCallback